UX-Wizards/wizards-wiki/content/en/get-started.md

 Here’s our current list of teams and volunteers but you are also free to create your own team or event if that is what you’re interested in doing.

 **How do I join a team?**\
-If you’d like to join a team please contact either a member of that team (ideally the lead) or a member of our Executive Board!
+If you’d like to join a team please contact either a Wizard on that team (ideally the lead) or a Wizard on our Executive Board!

-If you’re starting a new team, please contact a member of our Executive Board with a proposal of what you want to do, and they can guide you on how to do it.
+If you’re starting a new team, please contact a Wizard on Executive Board with a proposal of what you want to do, and they can guide you on how to do it.
 If you need ideas refer to this GOOGLE FORM SPREADSHEET

 **How do I ‘off board’ when it’s time?**\
 If you ever need to duck out for whatever reason, please do not feel guilty at all!
 UXW is an ever-evolving group that is there to support the goals of our Wizards.
 Feel free to let either your team or any Wizard on the executive board “e-board” know and we will take care of it!